Installation and Upgrading August 08, 2008 / Updated: March 26, 2023

-NOTE: There are a number of install scripts available for Zenphoto.
-Scripts such as SimpleScripts version 3 execute each of the necessary Zenphoto setup steps and should produce indentical results as following the installation steps below.
+NOTE: There are a number of 3rd party install scripts available for Zenphoto (and other CMS).
+These scripts are often used by webhosts to provide "one-click-installs".
+Scripts such as SimpleScripts version 3 seem to execute each of the necessary Zenphoto setup steps and should produce identical results as following the installation steps below.

 - Download the latest version of Zenphoto.

-- Extract the files to your computer then upload all files and folders as listed above to your web directory via FTP.
+- Extract the files to your computer then upload all files and folders as listed below to your web directory via FTP.
 You can upload them either in the root of your webspace or within a subfolder.

-- Create a MySQL database if you haven't already one.
+- Create a MySQL database.

 - Enter the MySQL credentials (you get them from your provider) and make sure everything checks out.

 Note on fresh installs with Zenphoto 1.6+: You can only enter database credentials once via the setup form.
 Once the config file is created and you have wrong credentials you have to enter them in the file itself via FTP.
 We only consider it a "fresh" install as long as there is no config file present.

 Note on fresh installs with Zenphoto 1.6+: As soon as setup is started the site is in maintenance mode to block any outside access disturbing it.

 With anything after ZenPhoto 1.1.3, upgrading is super easy!
 These instructions apply of course also if you want to install a support build.

 Each new version of Zenphoto provides new capabilities.
 We try to provide forward migration, but we do not test arbitrary upgrades steps.